While the robots aren’t yet coming to take our jobs, they are certainly threatening to lend a hand.

-The good news is that this explosion of tools offers great opportunity for developers to play around and experiment.
+The good news is that this explosion of tools offers a great opportunity for developers to play around and experiment.
 We’re looking for tools that help us with specific tasks, such as scheduling a meeting, detecting server vulnerabilities, or crunching through big data.
-Here are 10 of our favorite AI powered tools to help developers work smarter.
+Here are 10 of our favorite AI-powered tools to help developers work smarter.

 AI Tools to Make Life Better

 Hate back and forth emails trying to find a time to meet?
 Us too.
 That’s why we were so excited to hear about x.ai – an AI assistant that does all the work of scheduling meetings for you.
 The CEO developed x.ai after booking 1000 meetings in a year.
 That’s a lot of scheduling!

 Once you’ve installed it, simply cc the AI assistant on an email chain asking it to find a time to meet.
 It checks your calendar and suggests a few options to the person you want to meet with.
 When they confirm, the meeting request (with all information needed) is emailed to both of you.

 73% of us admit to not reading all the fine print when signing contracts or accepting terms of service.
 And who can blame us?
 Contracts are full of legalese, and terms of service look pretty much the same for every website we use.

 But it turns out machines are really good at reading legalese (or at least Legal Robot is).
 Their NLP software crunches through contracts, highlighting potential areas of concern, closing loopholes and providing enforceability scoring.
 They also work with actual lawyers to clarify grey areas so you can be sure you’re signing safely.